Dow tanks on report Michael Flynn will testify against Trump

 CNN has not confirmed the ABC report.

-Flynn, Trump's former national security adviser, is expected to plead guilty on Friday to charges he lied to the FBI about conversations with Russia's ambassador, according to court documents.
+Flynn, Trump's former national security adviser, pleaded guilty on Friday to charges he lied to the FBI about conversations with Russia's ambassador, according to court documents.

 "This is how a market reacts when there is a large unknown.
 Everyone wants to know: What's the next shoe to drop?" said Art Hogan, chief market strategist at Wunderlich Securities.

+Peter Boockvar, chief market analyst at The Lindsey Group, said it's "obvious" that the ABC News report was the catalyst for the tumble.

+"It's potentially the biggest political headache he has to deal with," Boockvar said.

 The selloff reflects fears that the Russia scandal will imperil Trump's economic agenda, especially tax cuts.
-The Flynn charges come just as the Senate is debating a bill to slash corporate tax rates.
+Indeed, the market trimmed its losses after Senate Majority Leader Mitch McConnell declared that Republicans have enough votes to pass the tax bill.

 The GOP tax plan has helped send U.S. stocks soaring in recent weeks.
 The Dow spiked 332 points on Thursday and closed above the 24,000 level for the first time.